rybakisa/solidity_playground/README.md

-# Solidity Playground
+# Silly Deposit Protocol

-Home for silly smart contracts written while learning Solidity and experimenting with it.
+Dummy lending protocol developed while learning Solidity and experimenting with it.